A comprehensive organizer that comes with 6 LED lights and a mirror.

 If security is a top concern, expect to spend more on a jewelry holder with a locking mechanism.
 More often than not, you’ll find this feature in traditional jewelry boxes and chests, as well as some wall-mounted holders.

 On the other hand, you might wish to invest in two jewelry holders: one without major security features for costume jewelry and one for gold, diamond, or gemstone pieces.
-Of course, you’d be better served by keeping the latter stowed away, such as inside a safe or closet.
+Of course, you’d be better served by keeping the latter stowed away, such as inside a personal safe or closet.

 Wall-mounted: These jewelry holders are permanently affixed to the wall, and usually come with all the necessary hardware.
-Some designs are decorative and complement other décor in the room, whereas others are more functional in design, such as those with an integrated mirror.
+Some designs are decorative and complement other decorations in the room, whereas others are more functional in design, such as those with an integrated mirror.

-Many wall-mounted jewelry holders, like necklace holders, keep the pieces exposed, which means they’re more likely to accumulate dust.
+Many wall-mounted jewelry armoires, like necklace holders, keep the pieces exposed, which means they’re more likely to accumulate dust.
 Another thing to consider is that if you move or need to reposition the holder, you’ll have to spackle over the holes in the wall.

 Over-door: These jewelry holders offer more portability and versatility because, unlike mounted holders, you can simply move them from one door to another.
 We’re also putting hanger jewelry holders in this category because they can be hung in a closet or, more popularly, behind a door.

 One thing to keep in mind with over-door jewelry holders is that they bump against the door.
 Depending on how secure the compartments are, this might mean your jewelry gets jostled every time you close or open the door.

 Desktop rack: You might recognize desktop racks from retail stores.
 They feature T-shaped bars or spinning racks on a stand.
 These are popular for their decorative designs and portability, as well as accessibility.